telerik/JustMockLite/README.md

 - **Mock Microsoft EntityFramework** - Allows you to easily create in-memory mocks of the DbSet and DbContext types.
 - And many more

+### Licensing

+Packaged distributions of Progress Telerik JustMock Lite obtained from NuGet are made available pursuant to the Progress Telerik JustMock EULA at https://www.telerik.com/purchase/license-agreements, unless you have entered into a separate MSA with the licensor.

+Source code obtained from the Progress Telerik JustMock Lite GitHub repository is made available under Apache-2.0.

 ### Examples

 ```csharp